jorgecodelia/Fabrik/README.md

 ## Dependencies

-The following links work once the api is compiled in local
+The following report links work once the api is compiled in local

 | Resource    | Documentation                           | Report                                         |
 |:------------|:----------------------------------------|:-----------------------------------------------|